+JT: ^^ A note about my edits to the paragraph above.
+I’m conflicted about the approach of counting up countries.
+37 countries isn’t a fact that people will remember.
+In and of itself, it’s not that interesting.
+And whether these are really big or really small countries matters a lot for the global weight of this argument.
+ESG – you and I worked on this a lot in the PNAS paper as we were figuring out how to write-it up.
+I think we have to use this construction sometimes, but I tried here to just reduce the number of times we do this – count up the countries over some threshold -- and instead, replace this construction with facts/insights that will be more memorable and more concrete.
+Below I added a paragraph that tried to inject specifics and also link these examples to a literature people already know.
+That way it doesn’t seem like we’re cherry-picking countries and examples.

 Of course, there is no “typical” country or modal mortality regime when it comes to the mOM.
 To understand the divergent experience of transitional countries, we find it helpful to examine, in particular, the most recent mOM estimates for countries Caldwell (1986) and later Kuhn (2010) identified as “superior health achievers”: Bangladesh (414 per 1000 in 2014), Paraguay (167 per 1000 in 2016), Nicaragua (220 per 1000 in 2016), Costa Rica (63 per 1000 in 2016), Vietnam (126 per 1000 in 2013), and Nigeria (524 in 2013).
-During the past 30 years, all of these countries experienced astonishing declines in both mortality and fertility rates; declines that have been touted as exemplary by the global health community.
+During the past 30 years, all of these countries experienced astonishing declines in both mortality and fertility rates -- declines that have been touted as exemplary by the global health community.
 The mOM estimates show, however, that the legacy of higher morality is still very present in the lives of the mothers now aged 45-49; furthermore, despite their similar trajectories, the mOM estimates for these countries diverge considerably from one another.

 Discussion JT ADDING: I agreed with your note, Emily.
 Since ‘convergence” isn’t really our big idea here, we probably don’t want to open and close the paper with that idea.
 Below I’ve attempted something a little different.
 It’s a big swing, tying this back to a foundational text.
 But I think it’s correct and will be compelling to Demography or PDR readers.
 LMK what you think!

-Demographers have long studied macro-level mortality trends, noting patterns of global demographic convergence; however, more recently, studies have begun to track mortality conditions from the perspective of the surviving population.
-That is, expanding beyond an individual-risk framework
+Macro-level mortality tends have been a cornerstone of demographic research since John Graunt’s Bills of Mortality; only recently, however, have population scholars begun to track mortality conditions from the perspective of the surviving population.
+Doing so represents a departure from the individual-risk framework that has characterized our discipline for the past 50 years, but it also represents a return to some of the core concerns that motivated the formalization of mortality research over 350 years ago.
+When Graunt observed that “…most of them who constantly took in the weekly Bills of Mortality made little other use of them than to look at the foot how the burials increased or decreased….” he understood that mortality statistics have importance beyond the task of counting.
+Here, we look beyond “the foot” to show how mortality regimes shape the world for living parents.